Richard-W/scalacrypt/README.md

 }
 ```

-There are certain helper functions in the 'suite' package.
+There are certain helper functions in the 'suites' package.
 They automatically validate parameters and return a Try.

 ```scala
 val suite = suites.AES128_CBC_PKCS7Padding(Key.generate[SymmetricKey128], None).get